Jhonnatan97/list-roles/README.md

 2 - Ensure you have valid AWS credentials configured on your machine.
 You can set up AWS CLI credentials using the AWS CLI or by manually configuring the ~/.aws/credentials file.

-3 - Open the script file script.py in a text editor or integrated development environment (IDE) of your choice.
+3 - Open the script file list_roles.py in a text editor or integrated development environment (IDE) of your choice.

-4 - Modify the profile_name and region_name parameters in the line boto3.setup_default_session(profile_name='sso-bpp', region_name='') according to your AWS profile and desired region.
+4 - Modify the profile_name and region_name parameters in the line boto3.setup_default_session(profile_name='<your prifile>', region_name='<your region>') according to your AWS profile and desired region.

 5 - Save the modifications to the script file.

 6 - Open a terminal or command prompt, navigate to the directory containing the script, and run the following command:
-> python script.py
+> python list_roles.py

 7 - The script will retrieve the IAM roles from your AWS account and display the role names and ARNs in the terminal/command prompt.